jkulbe-msft/MTTCoHack-Arc-coach/README.md

 1. Start **Windows PowerShell** as an **Administrator** on your local Hyper-V host.

+2. Start Cloudshell

-2. Run the script MTTCoHackArc_HyperVRemove.ps1 from the setup folder
+3. Run the script remove.ps1 in the Setup folder
     ```powershell
-    .\MTTCoHackArc_HyperVRemove.ps1
-    ```

-3. Start Cloudshell

-4. Run the script remove.ps1 in the Setup folder
-    ```powershell
       .\MTTCoHackArc_AzureRemove.ps1
     ```

+4. Delete any service pricipals created during the lab